la2050/archive/_projects/2016/app-academy-mobile-web-and-game-development-for-high-school-students.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The APP Academy is a collaboration of the Pasadena Educational Foundation and the Pasadena Unified School District, designed to teach computer science to high school students from diverse backgrounds and prepare them for success in college and career.
+The 4-year program delivers a project-based learning experience where students learn programming by creating their own websites, games and mobile apps.
+Started in 2012, it graduated its first class of students in 2016, who are now all in college.
 project_impact: >-
   ["College completion","College matriculation rates","Student education
   pipeline"]